-1. Click the plus sign next to Files in the library in the Designer view and select either Web File or Server File.
+1. Click the plus sign next to Files in the library in the Designer view and select Web File, Server File, or Design File.

 Select Web File if you want to add images, .css files, or other assets to use in your Lombardi Coaches.